awsdocs/aws-codepipeline-user-guide/doc_source/troubleshooting.md

   1. In the **Policy** text field, enter a new bucket policy, or edit the existing policy as shown in the following example\.
 The bucket policy is a JSON file, so you must enter valid JSON\.

-     The following example shows a bucket policy statement for an artifact bucket\.
+     The following example shows a bucket policy statement for an artifact bucket where the example role ID for the service role is *AROAEXAMPLEID*\.

      ```
      {